MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 SaF{You_should_have_been_faster!_https://etherscan.io/tx/0x4249377e6f654d6c814c2ae1390a60e5133b68ce772c7e04ee7644972e56d9e5}
 ```

 And there we get the flag !
-In real time, it took me around 30 minutes to solve this challenge, which I'm really proud of.
+It took me around 30 minutes to solve this challenge, which is a time I'm really proud of.
 My actual solution involved less mathematical analysis and more bruteforcing than this article shows, but the idea was the same :)

 With only this flag after 10 hours of competition, my team took 6th place in the CTF, and slowly moved down to 16th place as other teams got more flags.